 Mastering AWS Infrastructure as Code: The Ultimate Step-by-Step Tutorial

+Welcome to the first hands-on blog of our "Mastering AWS DevOps" series!
+As you dive into Chapter 9 of the book, in this blog, we will look at the art of designing cloud architecture using code, opening up a world where creativity has no limits.
 In this wide blog, we will dive into the world of AWS Infrastructure as Code, exploring its importance, benefits, and step-by-step implementation with practical examples.

 In the modern cloud computing world, Infrastructure as Code (IaC) has become a critical practice for managing and provisioning virtual infrastructure in a scalable, efficient, and automated manner.
+Amazon Web Services (AWS) offers a wide set of services and tools that enable developers and operations teams to implement IaC effectively.

 So let’s understand the IaC concept.